IsaacHair/map25.2/BiggieCheese/readme.txt

 	**** actually going to allow for all mneumonics
 	- you can put expressions in the assembly, just make sure it stays as a block without spaces in between
+	*** the label "forstart:" will mark the beginning of the current for loop; i guess you can use if for continues and such within the loop; "continue;" in c translates to "goto forstart" in BiggieCheese; this label also allows the for loop to be parsed to begin with
+	*** also need BASTARDFX type for when go back and allocate functions
+	*** also need BASTARDGHEAP for the same reason; global heap stuff